pmercer/liferay-language-plugin-ext/README.md

 ### Expected Results

-Should see the following messages in the server log at startup and when toggling between the different language icons in the Liferay language portlet:
+Should see the following messages in the server log at startup and/or when toggling between the different language icons in the Liferay language portlet:

 ```
 *** adding Cookie